NaguiHW/try-lexus/README.md

 - Axios

 ## UI Design
-The UI design is based on
+The UI design is based on:

 https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign